In3tinct/Information-Security/ManInTheMiddle/README.md

-Sniffing the traffic of a particular host in the local network by spoofing the ARP packet.
+Sniffing the traffic of a particular host in the local network by spoofing the ARP packet using raw sockets.

 Platform: Linux
 Language: Python